Gluten Free Baguettes

 - Preheat oven to 400 degrees Fahrenheit Convection (204 degrees Celsius)

-- Make your own hydrating spray for bread (if using) with one part oil to five parts water.
-We like to spray the top of the loaf with this mix before putting into the oven.
+- For a softer crust, make your own hydrating spray for bread (if using) with one part oil to five parts water.

 Step 1: Dissolve the honey in warm water.
 Add the yeast and gently stir.
 Set aside.